 It seems simple to say that aleyos only work with Ancestors but this is actually a significant undertaking and one that should not be looked upon lightly.
 The Orisas may be a person’s focus and yes, you want to care for them but it is your Ancestors above all else who have an invested interest in your success and seeing you happy.
 Orisas are often neutral.
 They don’t get mad at you and try to hurt you, they aren’t so in love with you that you can never do any wrong – that type of emotional investment is a human distraction.
-Any poor results one achieves (or good results) coming from the Orisas are due to that person’s own characteristics or behavior that put into motion cause and effect.
+Any poor results one achieves (or good results) coming from the Orisas are due to that person’s own characteristics or behavior.
 Your Ancestors have loved, guided and protected you all throughout your life even before you were aware of their existence.
 After death they continue to do so but from a much more powerful realm than our physical plane, so they are the ones we really should communicate with daily and appease routinely.

 The next level after aleyo is aborisha (aborisa).
 This is when the aleyo has earned elekes and Warriors and is now an aborisa or “student of nature.”
 Here you begin to really delve into learning the different Orisa, how to use your elekes and work with your Warriors if your ile permits.
 Some iles teach divination with coconut (biague) and some iles do not.
 The question of whether an ile teaches coconut divination to aborisa or not, you can feel free to ask when considering choosing godparents.
 Keep in mind, however, that it does not mean the ile that teaches this method of divination is better than one that does not.
 Different lineages follow different rules and for very good reasons, both for teaching and for not teaching at this stage.